The Mojave Mile

-IF you plan to be a "walk-in" and not sign up until you get to Mojave: We really don't recommend that you wait that long to sign up.
+IF you plan to be a "walk-in" and not sign up until you get to the hotel at Mojave: This really isn't a good idea.
 But, if the event has not sold out in advance, we can most likely accommodate you.
 HOWEVER, there are some very important things that you can do before you arrive that will save you a LOT of time (possibly hours) when you get there.

 TWO - download, print and fill out the Tire, Medical, and Emergency forms ahead of time.